sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 for example, connect to an Oracle database and analzye the data lineage, and save the data lineage in out.xml.

-a metadata.json file that includes all metadata extracted from Oracle database also saved in the current directory.
+a metadata.json file that includes all metadata extracted from Oracle database will be saved to the current directory.

 ```
 java -jar gudusoft.dlineage.jar /fromdb "-dbVendor dbvoracle -host 127.0.0.1 -port 1521 -db orcl -user scott -pwd tiger" /o out.xml